How to install Clojure

 clj

-It should start a REPL, which looks like this:
+It should run a new prompt (called a REPL), like this:

 Start a terminal

-For these instructions, you will need to have a terminal, or command line, open.
-This is a text-based interface to talk to your computer.
-In Windows 10, you can open it by searching for "command prompt" in the search bar then clicking on the Command Prompt app.
+You need a terminal, or command line, open for these instructions.
+A terminal is a text-based interface to talk to your computer.
+You can open it by searching for "command prompt" in the search bar and then clicking on the Command Prompt app.

 If you have never used the terminal before, you may want to spend some time reading up on command-line basics.